1996 Jackson firehouse shooting

-The 1996 Jackson firehouse shooting was a mass murder that took place on April 24, 1996, at a firehouse in Jackson, Mississippi in the United States.
-Firefighter Kenneth Tornes fatally shot four of his supervisors, after killing his wife earlier that day.
+The 1996 Jackson firehouse shooting was a mass murder that took place on April 24, 1996, at a firehouse in Jackson, Mississippi, United States.
+32-year-old firefighter Kenneth Tornes fatally shot four of his supervisors, after killing his wife earlier that day.

 Event

-Early in the morning of April 25, 1996, Tornes went to the home of his estranged wife Glenda, 42.
+Early in the morning of April 24, 1996, Tornes went to the home of his estranged wife Glenda, 42.
 Neighbors heard gunshots, but weren't alarmed until they spotted Tornes washing blood off of himself in the home's carport.

 As police approached the home, Tornes set out for fire department headquarters.
 He passed a coworker shouting "Lady, get back, I am going to blow the place up!"
 He was armed with a rifle and walked from office to office, killing four supervisors and wounding two others.

 Tornes felt slighted by department officials, who had recently reprimanded Tornes multiple times, which Tornes felt were undeserved.
 The firefighters' union chief said Tornes was "a time bomb waiting to go off".
 Other coworkers expressed expectancy: "He's been talking about this for years...
 I'm surprised it took so long."
 Tornes specifically targeted his superiors; Tornes walked past one coworker who pleaded for his life, and told another to get themselves and their fire-dog out of the way.

 Tornes victims were: Captain Merideth Moree, 49; District Chief Dwight Craft, 48; Captain Stan Adams, 45; and District Chief Rick Robbins, 47.

 After departing the fire station, Tornes led police officers on a high-speed chase to the parking lot of a nearby shopping center in Ridgeland, Mississippi.
 Tornes wounded one officer in a shootout before being shot in his left eye.
 He recovered, and was eventually tried and convicted for the slayings.
-He was sentenced to death on April 3, 1998, but died of a blood clot on death row on April 9, 2000.
+He was sentenced to death on April 3, 1998, but died of a blood clot on death row on April 9, 2000, at the age of 36.